-This module is designed to equip students with the analytical tools and methods of sociology and the field of development, with a view to utilising them in a realistic analysis of society to come to an understanding of the challenges and issues that communities face in an African and South African context.
-To develop in students the basic knowledge and skills to manage projects and programmes that will allow them to be agents of change in the process of mobilising the faith community to collaborate with the community at large towards development.

-Leadership in community development; approaches to community analysis; community research skills; project and programme management; and service learning and fieldwork.
+This module equips students with analytical tools and methods related to development and sociology, utilising these in a realistic analysis of society to understand the challenges and issues that communities face in an African and South African context.
+It provides the basic knowledge and skills to manage projects and programmes that will allow students to be agents of change, mobilising the faith community to collaborate with the community at large towards development.
+The module addresses leadership in community development, approaches to community analysis, community research skills, project and programme management, and includes service learning and fieldwork.